langemike/laravel5-less/README.md

 ````
 $ php artisan vendor:publish
 ````
-This will create a config file 'less.php' in your config directory.
+This will create a config file `less.php` in your config directory.

 ### Settings

-You can specify your configuration through 3 options: `.env`, `config.php` file and through `$options` parameter.
+You can specify your configuration through 3 options: `.env`, `config/less.php` file or through `$options` argument.

-Your .env configuration will be used by default, it will be overridden by it's config.php settings, but the $options parameter will have the highest preference.
+Your `.env` configuration will be used by default, it will be overridden by the settings in `config/less.php`, but the `$options` argument will have the highest preference.

 ### Recompilation

 Additionally you can (and probably should) have different configurations for development and production.
 Specifically, you probably don't want to be generating css files on your production server, since it will slow down your site.

-- change -- Check if LESS file(s) are modified.
+- `change` -- Check if LESS file(s) are modified.
 If it does, recompile CSS
-- never -- Don't check, don't recompile (best choice on a production server).
+- `never` -- Don't check, don't recompile (best choice on a production server).
-- always -- Always rewrite CSS
+- `always` -- Always rewrite CSS

-Set LESS_RECOMPILE in .env
+Set `LESS_RECOMPILE` in `.env`

 ````
 LESS_RECOMPILE=change